Working with DIS

 Residence Permit

-All semester or full-year students need to apply for a Danish Residence Permit, but most can do this after arrival.
-Most DIS students (including U.S. citizens) are considered ‘visa free’ and can therefore enter Denmark as tourists and apply for a residence permit once in-country.
-Upon arrival, these students will receive the necessary paperwork and an orientation session to complete the application.
+All DIS Copenhagen semester or full-year students need to apply for a Danish Residence Permit, but typically can do this after arrival.
+Most DIS students (including U.S. citizens) are considered ‘visa free’ and can therefore enter Denmark as tourists and apply for a residence permit once in country.
+Upon arrival, these students will receive the necessary steps to complete the application.
+Students from these countries are considered non-visa-free and must obtain a visa in order to enter Denmark, even for short-term study.
+DIS staff are in direct communication with all non-visa-free students as soon as they register, to advise on next steps.

 Billing